strangebnb/react-airbnb/README.md

 ## Build

-Run `webpack` or `npm run bundle` to build the project.
+Run `npm run webpack` or `webpack` to build the project.
 The build artifacts will be stored in the `public/bundle` directory.

 ## Project Description